dragonman164/PythonBot/README.md

-# PythonBot
+# Python Bot
 It is a bot made for daily user tasks.

 # Note
-It Works for Windows only
+It works for Windows only.

 # Required packages